Eulith/eulith-in-a-box/README.md

 If you need help, run `./start.sh -h` or get in touch with us

+### Credentials
+The built-in Eulith user can be authenticated with:

+Username: `libtest`
+Password: `test`

+The private key for the pre-funded wallet is `0x4d5db4107d237df6a3d58ee5f70ae63d73d7658d4026f2eefd2f204c81682cb7`

 ### Forking (ETH Mainnet & Goerli)
 You can trivially (at least we think so) fork Mainnet and Goerli.